dore0062/fadecandy/server/README.md

 numStrips = SmartMatrix panel height zigzag = false

 This has been tested on one MacOS 10.15.7 machine, and likely has issues compiling on other machines and operating systems.
+The major change made to add "teensy4" device support is the addition of [libusbp](https://github.com/pololu/libusbp), which has platform specific specific sections in the Makefile I somewhat blindly copied over.
 Please get in contact through GitHub Issues or at [SmartMatrix Community](community.pixelmatix.com) if you have trouble or can help.

 ### Fadecandy Server Overview